Drip Irrigation Tips And Tricks (Plus Set Up Guides)

 Drip Irrigation Problems

 Due to the level of complexity these systems can attain, you tend to develop quite a horde of supplies that you need to have a way to store.
-I have found a Dewalt tool organizer useful since all the little compartments hold my pieces and parts quite nicely.
+I have found that this Dewalt tool organizer useful since all the little compartments hold my pieces and parts quite nicely.
 A good drip irrigation system relies on a few key parts being available to you.
 If your local hardware store is out of the tubing you need or the bubbler for your system, you can’t really make do with a secondary option.

 Drip Irrigation System Requirements

 There are three major pieces required at the host spigot for every drip irrigation system.
 Fortunately, to make it easy, these three pieces can be purchased as a set, which is awesome!
 Just buy the set because it’s so much easier than buying each piece separately.
 The first part required which is an anti-siphon and filter.
 These systems can be brought down by a small piece of dirt and the filter will help to prevent that.
 The anti-siphon will keep anything from your system from backing up into the water system as a whole.The second part necessary for a drip irrigation system is a connector that changes the pressure to between 25 and 35 PSI.
 This is a lower pressure than most hose spigots put out but is it the appropriate pressure for all microdrip systems.
 All of the flow amounts specified by your drippers are dependent on having the correct pressure to begin with.The last major piece converts the hose thread to the 1/2″ poly tubingthat microdrip systems run on.
 This 1/2″ poly tubing is the backbone of all microdrip systems and it is the main distribution line for your system.